help with abstract math

 but we should also explain

-the dangers and pitfalls of
+the dangers of

 Many of us who teach math have an ambivalent attitude